-There is a popular misconception that pull-up resistors are required or necessary on the lines in a SPI bus.
-I am here to tell you unequivocally that pull-up resistors are not required on an SPI bus to function.
+There is a popular misconception that pull-up resistors are always required or necessary on the lines in a SPI bus.
+I am here to tell you unequivocally that pull-up resistors are not always required on an SPI bus in order for it to perform its basic function of sending and receiving digital data.

-That being said, there are instances where it could make sense to place a pull-up resistor on a push-pull bus, and in some datasheets a component manufacturer will recommend it.
+That being said, there are instances where it makes sense to place a pull-up resistor on a push-pull bus, and in some datasheets a component manufacturer will recommend it or require it.
 We’ll look at these situations and how it affects your system behavior.
-While there can be more elaborate solutions that eliminate the need for pull-up resistors in these situations, placement of a pull-up resistor can be a solution that keeps your design simple.
+While there can be more elaborate solutions that eliminate the need for pull-up resistors in these situations, placement of a pull-up resistor can be a solution that keeps your design simple and provides insurance that the interface will work correctly.

 Let’s take a look at the typical model of a buffer in an SPI interface.
 All SPI buffers have a push-pull topology that consists of high-side and low-side switching which drives a signal onto the bus, and each signal in the SPI bus (CS, MOSI, MISO, and SCLK) will have this topology.
 An example of this circuit is shown below.
 Note that a real SPI buffer is not as simple as two MOSFETs, but the same idea applies in general.